Iran's Guards using Trump victory to claw back power

 The IRGC remains opaque to outsiders.

 "The Guards have different layers.
-The roots of the IRGC are seasoned and senior commanders who idolize the supreme leader and are ready to sacrifice their lives for pillars of the revolution and have influence in political and overseas activities of Sepah (IRGC)," a retired IRGC commander told Reuters, declining to be named.
+The roots of the IRGC are seasoned and senior commanders who idolise the supreme leader and are ready to sacrifice their lives for pillars of the revolution and have influence in political and overseas activities of Sepah (IRGC)," a retired IRGC commander told Reuters, declining to be named.

 "Also there is another layer and not at the top that have been involved in business activities.
 They gained more economic power under former president (Mahmoud) Ahmadinejad."